hyyperlite/fgt_api_easy/README.md

 - `--table-max-width`: Maximum width for table cell content (default: 50)
 - `--table-max-fields`: Maximum number of fields to auto-detect for table display (default: 6, set to 0 for unlimited)

+### Shortcut Script

+The fgt_api_client.py is the main application and can be executed directly.
+However, to simplify usage when using directly from the CLI a shortcut bash script "fmg" is also included.
+This script simply executes fmg_api_client.py but with a shoter name and also defaults to using the output format JSON pretty which is more human readable than the default JSON format the fmg_api_client.py defaults to.
+It is really just to shorten the command but has same results as you could just specify --format {json|pretty|table} in either case.

 ### Examples

 #### Using API Key (Recommended)